Infineon/Firmware-loader/README.md

 -   [Cypress Semiconductor, an Infineon Technologies Company](http://www.infineon.com)

-© Cypress Semiconductor Corporation, 2019-2025.
-This document is the property of Cypress Semiconductor Corporation, an Infineon Technologies company, and its affiliates ("Cypress").
+© Infineon Technologies AG, 2019-2026.
+This document is the property of Infineon Technologies AG and its affiliates ("Infineon").